elcicd/el-CICD-docs/developer-guide.md

 The user will:

-* Choose the environment to be operated on
+* Select the environment to be operated on
 * Select
   * Which version of each microservice to redeploy
   * Which microservices to remove